icpc-environment/icpc-env/readme.md

 Once you have ansible performing all the tasks you need, halt the vm, then continue with step 4 above.
 You should never use an image created by the `runvm.sh` script, always build images using `build-final.sh`

-## Tips for building
-Running your own local apt mirror will greatly speed up the process(at the expense of disk space)
-See `files/sources-local-mirror.list` for the default mirror setup.